 Today, the festival can see as many as 10 to 15 million visitors each year.
 Visitors can explore the sculptures over the entire city but most are set up in Sun Island as well as Ice and Snow World.
 If you want to see some of the creations of the artists at this festival, you can look here.

 This is one of the best festivals in China, the Yunnan Water Festival goes by many names including the Water Splashing Festival and the Dai New Year.
 The Dai New Year actually started in India as part of Brahmanism.
 However, when it was adopted into Buddhism between the late 13th and early 14th century it spread to China.

 The general tradition of this festival is to bathe Buddha and then splash water on yourself and others for good luck.
 As the festival has grown in popularity, though, the festivities have grown as well.
 Rather than just focusing on water now, the festival includes artistic performances, folk activities, trade fairs, and more.

 3. Seven Sisters Festival

 The Seven Sisters Festival occurs – as the name may suggest – on the seventh day of the seventh month on the lunar calendar.
-In 2018 and 2019, this date falls on the first half of August in the Western calendar.
+In 2018 and 2019, this date falls on the first half of August in the Western calendar this much popular festival in China.
 If you haven’t heard of the Seven Sisters Festival, you might recognize it under its informal name: Chinese Valentine’s Day.

 This festival showcases artistic competitions such as needlework as well as women making offerings to Altair and Vega – star crossed lovers separated by the Milky Way that the holiday celebrates.
 The festival is held in part to empower and bring together women of different backgrounds.